Supercomputer Predicts Premier League Winner After Man City Slip and Arsenal Beat Brighton

 Supercomputer, Supercomputer prediction, Arsenal, Arsenal beat Brighton, Premier League, Manchester City, City drop points, Nottingham Forest, Mikel Arteta, Pep Guardiola.

-Mikel Arteta is inching closer to guiding Arsenal to a first EPL title in 20 years after Man City slipped against Nottingham.
+Mikel Arteta is inching closer to guiding Arsenal to a first EPL title in 20 years after Manchester City slipped against Nottingham.
 Photos by Ryan Pierse and Paul Ellis.

 Source: Getty Images

-At the Amex Stadium, Bukayo Saka’s fortuitous strike proved decisive as the north London outfit edged past the Seagulls.
+At the Amex Stadium on Wednesday night, Bukayo Saka’s fortuitous strike proved decisive as the North London outfit edged past the Seagulls.

 Read also